7thLucas/full-app-6a285-33d47-4424/_doc/product-overview.md

 5. **Notification Center** — alerts for upcoming comebacks, schedules, and breaking news

 ## Key Benefits
-- **Never miss a moment**: All ILLIT activity in one real-time feed
+- **Never miss an Illitt moment**: All ILLIT activity in one real-time feed
 - **Fandom connection**: A single hub replaces 5+ apps and social tabs
 - **Fan-first experience**: Built around what fans actually care about, not algorithm-driven content
 - **Global reach**: Supports international fans with clean, accessible design